ChidumamAmadi-Obi/ChidumamAmadi-Obi/README.md

 ### About Me
 -  3rd Year Mechatronics Student at Technological University Dublin
--  Focused on robotics, embedded systems, and low-level firmware
+-  Focused on robotics, hardware engineering, and low-level firmware
 -  Actively building projects that combine electronics, software, and mechanical design
 -  Currently learning about hardware acceleration